Health, Nursing and Therapies Interviews

 How long will my interview take?

-Face-to-face interviews will last up to 2 hours.
-Virtual interviews will last up to 3 hours.
+Face-to-face interviews will last approximately 1 hour.
+Virtual interviews will last up to half an hour.

 Is there any preparation work to do before my interview?